Summer Salad Recipes That Don't Involve Lettuce

 The Best Fruit Salad

-Pineapples, strawberries, and kiwis make this fruit salad a triple threat thanks to a balance of tart, sweet, and acidic.
+Pineapples, strawberries, and kiwis make this summer fruit salad a triple threat thanks to a balance of tart, sweet, and acidic.
 And the lemon-poppy seed dressing adds a citrusy punch.
 All you need is about 30 minutes, a large mixing bowl, and a serving spoon.

 Get the recipe: The Best Fruit Salad